zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 The `Id` property is optional.
 This can be set but the extension author to support more efficient command lookup in [`ICommandProvider.GetCommand()`, below](#getcommand).

+When `Invoke` is called, the host app will pass in a `sender` object that represents the context of where that command was invoked from.
+This can be different types depending on where the command is being used:

+* `TopLevelCommands` (and fallbacks)
+  * Sender is the `ICommandItem` for the top-level command that was invoked
+* `IListPage.GetItems`
+  * Sender is the `IListItem` for the list item selected for that command
+* `ICommandItem.MoreCommands` (context menus)
+  * Sender is the `IListItem` which the command was attached to for a list page, or
+  * the `ICommandItem` of the top-level command (if this is a context item on a top level command)
+* `IContentPage.Commands`
+  * Sender is the `IContentPage` itself

+The helpers library also exposes a `Invoke()` method on `InvokableCommand` which takes no parameters, as a convenience for developers who don't need the `sender` object.
+Feel free to imple

 #### Results